Shivam-Katare/Echoes/README.md

 # **Echoes**

-**Echoes** is a Speed Typing RPG that combines fast-paced typing mechanics with an emotionally driven storyline.
+**Echoes** is a Speed-typing RPG that combines fast-paced typing mechanics with an emotionally driven storyline.
 Journey through a world where memories hold the key to redemption, as you uncover the heartfelt story of a father and daughter, interwoven with themes of time, memory, and personal growth.

 ---

 ## **Features**

 - **Immersive Narrative:** Experience an emotional story that evolves with each level as you unlock fragments of a father’s cherished memories with his daughter.
-- **Speed Typing Combat:** Play challanges to complete the story.
+- **Speed Typing Combat:** Play challenges to complete the story.
 - **Collect Memories:** Collect memories to explore the world of Ava.
 - **Diverse Gameplay Modes:**
   - **Storyline Mode:** Follow the gripping narrative and immerse yourself in a sequence of emotionally charged levels.